Veterinary Science Camp

 - perform mock surgery maintaining sterile conditions

-- examine critical organs with the goal of deeper understanding of function
+- examine critical organs with the goal of a deeper understanding of the function

 - identify normal and abnormal cells

-- and engage in conversations about ethics as it relates to veterinary medicine
+- engage in conversations about ethics as it relates to veterinary medicine

-Gould’s on-campus farm is home to draft horses, pigs, sheep, poultry, and rabbits, while the McLaughlin Science Center provides cutting-edge laboratory classrooms and equipment.
-The Bethel Animal Hospital, a modern small animal hospital, is less than two miles from campus.
+Gould’s on-campus farm is home to horses, cattle, sheep, pigs, poultry, and rabbits.
+McLaughlin Science Center (MSC) provides cutting-edge laboratory classrooms and equipment and the Bethel Animal Hospital, a modern small animal hospital, is less than two miles from campus.